RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Mario Kart Wii [RMCE01, RMCP01, RMCJ01, RMCK01]/Stop Time.md

 803Q: Change Q to 5 for GameCube controller, 4 for all other controllers
 XXXX: Controller Address
-YYYY: FFFF - ZZZZ
+YYYY: ZZZZ - FFFF (Example: If ZZZZ is 1000; FFFF - 1000 = EFFF)
-ZZZZ: Button value
+ZZZZ: Button to stop and unstop time

 Button values: https://mariokartwii.com/archive/index.php?thread-44.html